 - I raise/summon my Zombies, Stone Golem, and Holy Relic and turn on Hatred and Temporal Chains.

-- I then use Consecrated Ground to Hit an enemy which will activate the Fortify buff on myself, applies Elemental Equilibrium on the enemy, curses the enemy with Enfeeble, initiates the Holy Relic's perks, puts Consecrated Ground on the ground, and tells my minions who I want them to kill.
+- I then use my melee skill to Hit an enemy which will activate the Fortify buff on myself, applies Elemental Equilibrium on the enemy, curses the enemy with Enfeeble, initiates the Holy Relic's perks, and tells my minions who I want them to kill.
 (See the Passive Tree section for more on EE.)